Rebuild Ukraine

 Redefining immersion in cultural storytelling

-Each product highlights a different strength—visual storytelling, physical engagement, or immersive environments—but none fully integrate interaction, immersion, and emotional narrative the way Rebuild Ukraine aims to.
+Each product highlights a different strength—visual storytelling, physical engagement, or immersive environments—but none fully integrates interaction, immersion, and emotional narrative the way Rebuild Ukraine aims to.

 Spotting experience gaps to shape a new direction

-From extensive competitive research despite the platform, I have identified common problems among competitors that can be reframed as opportunity for this project.
+From extensive competitive research across the platform, I have identified common problems among competitors that can be reframed as an opportunity for this project.

 Building on open-source archives for collective preservation